sanja0508/Experiment-4/README.md

 Implementation: To understand the practical use of bitwise operators in C++, two programs were implemented:

+PROGRAM 1
-Program 1: Basic Bitwise Operations Objective: To perform and display the results of various bitwise operations using two predefined integers.
+Basic Bitwise Operations Objective: To perform and display the results of various bitwise operations using two predefined integers.

 Steps: